HIP ABNORMALITIES AND INJURIES CAUSING PAIN

 Idiopathic Chondrolysis of the Hip (ICH) is a rare condition, occurring mostly in black female adolescents.
 It is characterized by the rapidly progressive destruction of articular cartilage in the hip joint resulting in premature degeneration and subsequent joint arthrosis.

 When developmental hip dysplasia occurs at birth, the abnormality may be detected during a routine physical examination of the newborn.
 During this examination, the doctor gently flexes the child’s hips in different directions.
 If the hip appears unstable, the doctor may feel a “clunk” as the hip moves out of alignment.

 In a smaller percentage of cases, hip dysplasia does not become apparent until later in infancy or early childhood.
 A later diagnosis may be detected during routine examinations of hip stability in the pediatrician’s office.
-Signs that may bring undiagnosed developmental hip dysplasia to the attention of parent and doctor include:
+Signs that may bring undiagnosed developmental hip dysplasia to the attention of parents and doctors include:

 - Limb asymmetry including asymmetry in skin folds